sevidmusic/RoadyModuleUtilities/README.md

 ```

-### \Darling\RoadyModuleUtilities\interfaces\utilities\RoutesJsonConfigurationEditor
+### \Darling\RoadyModuleUtilities\interfaces\utilities\ModuleRoutesJsonConfigurationEditor

-A RoutesJsonConfigurationEditor can add or remove Routes
+A ModuleRoutesJsonConfigurationEditor can add or remove Routes
 from a specified Modules `routes.json` configuration file.

 ```